nbarendes/PID/README.md

 ```
 I found that using this throttle logic kept the car on the track when oscillating or when the data message throughput was low and allowed for moderately high speeds.

+### Describe the effect each of the P, I, D components had in your implementation.

+First, note that I implemented a PID controller for steering only.
+Qualitatively speaking, the effects of tweaking the proportional gain (P), integral gain (I), and differential gain (D) are as follows.

+_P:_

+Setting too high of a value for _P_ tends to create osciallations in the driving trajectory.
+At worst, this caused the vehicle to swerve off the road.
+At best, this causes a very uncomfortable ride.

+Setting too low of a value for _P_ results on the vehicle not turning enough in tight corners.
+This might cause the vehicle to run off track in a tight corner.

+_I:_

+When I set _I_ to 0, honestly I didn't notice much difference in behavior.
+The purpose of _I_ is to compensate for an inherent steering bias in the vehicle, so this leads me to conclude that the vehicle has very little or no steering bias.

+When I set _I_ to a significantly high value, I noticed the vehicle swerves a lot, since the _I_ term causes the vehicle to overcompensate for the CTE (over time).

+_D:_

+_D_ tends to be the "counter-weight" to _P_.

+Setting too high of a value for _D_ causes the vehicle to turn too slowly.
+This would cause an issue in tight corners, where the vehicle may drive off the road.

+Setting too low of a value for _D_ means the effects of _P_ will be unchecked, which tends to result in the vehicle osciallating about its intended path.

 # Tuning the Hyperparameters

 The final hyperparameters were manually chosen.
 Based on the effects of P, I, D described above, I would tweak P/I/D depending on how the vehicle behaved in the simulation.